Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Database branching workflows

-All code is included in this repo.
-The workflow is also described in this video:
+The code for this workflow is provided in this repo, and also described in the following video:

-This GitHub Actions workflow automatically deploys preview applications associated with PRs using Fly.io.
-Each preview environment comes with its associated database branch:
+This is a GitHub Actions workflow that automatically deploys preview applications associated with PRs using Fly.io.
+Each preview environment is deployed with its own Neon database branch:

 name: Preview Deployment